-If you’re a small business in West Sussex, you can’t afford to ignore van signage.
+If you’re a small business in West Sussex, you need to consider a van wrap.
 With up to 70,000 impressions a day, at a cost as low as 4p per thousand impressions, this type of marketing delivers real bang for your budget.

 In the latest research, consumers say their recognition of a brand using a van wrap is 15 times higher than other marketing channels, and 30% base their purchasing decision on seeing an eye-catching vinyl wrap.